Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

 \subsection{Implementation details}

 We implemented our models in TensorFlow Object Detection API~\cite{huang2017speed}, using a RetinaNet~\cite{lin2017focal} architecture with both mobile and server-side backbones.
-For the mobile-friendly model we employed a MobileNet-v2~\cite{Sandler_2018} backbone, with depth multiplier 1.0, and 320px input resolution and four 128-d FPN layers.
-For the server model we employed a ResNet-101~\cite{He_2016} backbone, with 1024px input resolution, and four 256-dimensional FPN layers.
-Similarly to~\cite{Yang_2019}, the query encoding is first passed through 2 fully connected layers, both with 512 neurons, then $\ell_2$-normalized, tiled and concatenated across the spatial dimension of the $\ell_2$-normalized FPN feature maps.
-Finally, the concatenated features are fused together using a $1\times1$ convolution, and fed to a SSD~\cite{Liu_2016} box predictor.
-Specifically, for the MobileNet-v2 model we use a fully convolutional box predictor with weight-sharing across scales, four layers with 128 channels, and depthwise-separable convolutions.
-For ResNet-101 we use a fully convolutional box predictor with four 256-dimensional layers per scale.
+For the mobile-friendly models we employed a MobileNet-v2~\cite{Sandler_2018}, with 1.0 width multiplier, 320px resolution, L3-L7 128-d FPNLite, and a fully convolutional box predictor with: weight-sharing across scales, four 128-d layers, and depthwise-separable convolutions.
+For the server models we employed a ResNet-101~\cite{He_2016}, with 1024px resolution, L3-L7 256-d FPN, and a fully convolutional box predictor with four 256-d layers per scale.
+For QMD, the query encoding is first passed through 2 fully connected layers with 512 neurons each, then $\ell_2$-normalized, tiled and concatenated across the spatial dimension of the $\ell_2$-normalized FPN feature maps.
+Finally, the concatenated features are fused together using a $1\times1$ convolution, and fed to the box predictor.